 Contrary to the contention of "clean elections" advocates that taxpayer-financed campaign programs change legislative behavior by decreasing the influence of "special interests," the experiences of both Connecticut and Arizona strongly suggest otherwise.

 VI.
 Tax-financed campaign programs have not diminished interest group involvement in campaigns.
-New Jersey's failed experiment with taxpayer-financed campaigns for select legislative races serves as a lesson to Illinois.
+New Jersey's failed experiment with taxpayer-financed campaigns for select legislative races serves as a lesson to the District of Columbia.